Fix: Error 0x8024500c When Installing Windows Updates

 Windows Update Error Code 0x8024500c

-We will try different approaches to find & eliminate the root cause of this error.
+We will try different approaches to find and eliminate the root cause of this error.
 Follow the methods below to fix this error.

 1. Reset Windows Update Services & Cache

-Windows rely on a few services to update your Windows.
+Windows relies on a few services to update.
 If these services are stopped or disabled by a third-party program, it won’t be able to update your Windows.
-Therefore, we will restart these services and ensure they are enabled as a startup to fix this issue.
-Follow these steps to reset Windows Update components & services to default settings:
+Therefore, we will restart these services and ensure they are enabled at startup to fix this issue.

 1. Download this batch file we created for you (here).